-The dangers of abusing this drug reach far beyond hallucinations and seizures — some teens have died after overdosing on this drug.
+The dangers of abusing DXM reach far beyond hallucinations and seizures — some teens have died after overdosing on this drug.

 While cough syrup is among the most popular drugs at music festivals and raves, the medicine is also available as both prescription drugs and over-the-counter drugs at local pharmacies, grocery stores and convenience stores.
 Teens abuse cough syrup because it’s easily available and legal — factors that invite a semblance of safety.
 And when teens believe that they are safe from harm, their substance abuse grows even more perilous.

 A dextromethorphan high could be described as euphoric and relaxing.
 Its dissociative effects prompt some teens to use DXM for anxiety relief in unfamiliar social situations.
 Many teens mix DXM-containing cough syrup with alcohol or other drugs — such as weed or opioids — in order to intensify the effect.
 Such concoctions only increase the dangers of dextromethorphan abuse.